Tandem: Horse driving

 When driving horses, tandem refers to one horse harnessed in front of another to pull a load or vehicle.
 A tandem arrangement provides more pulling power than a single horse, such as for pulling a heavy load up a steep hill, out of heavy mud or snow, or pulling heavy loads on narrow tracks or through narrow gates and doorways (too wide for a pair of horses side-by-side).
 For example, a Brewer's van fully loaded with 25 barrels might weigh 8 tons, requiring 2 or 3 horses.

 In carting, when pulling heavy loads with tandem harness, the carter walks to the left of the shaft horse holding its left rein with his right hand, and holding the reins of the lead horse in his left hand.

-The harness for the leader (front horse) is slightly different than for the wheeler (rear horse).
+The harness for the leader (front horse) is slightly different from that for the wheeler (rear horse).
 For instance, the leader doesn't have shafts, so shaft holders are not needed, but often there are straps to support the traces (pulling straps) from sagging too low.
 Any straps running across the back of the leader should be sewn or use special buckles which don't leave a loose tab that might catch a rein in it.
 In carriage driving, the driver should carry a whip long enough to reach the shoulder of the leader.